warramma/warramma/README.md

 - Hyperparameter tuning to optimize model performance.
 - Comprehensive documentation of the methodology, results, and key findings.
 ### [_HoodWatch_](https://github.com/mrchow330/Neighborhood-Safety-App)
 This was a team effort.
-I was responsible for a lot of the front end for the main app, designing the look in Figma, as well as setting up and maintaining the Expo app project.
+As the front end lead for this project, I was responsible for designing the look in Figma & implementing the design, as well as setting up and maintaining the Expo app project.
 I managed front end tasks and delegated them to other team members as needed.
-I also did the majority of the login feature, setting up authentication and email verification, which also involved working on the backend ➡️[backend repo](https://github.com/mrchow330/neighborhood-safety-backend).
+I also did the majority of the login & account features, setting up authentication and email verification, which also involved working on the backend ➡️[backend repo](https://github.com/mrchow330/neighborhood-safety-backend).

 ## Other notable repos: